 Employees can use these consolidated data in formulation of decisions that evolve around control and management of raw materials, delivery of orders, and elementary scheduling.
 The free exchange of information facilitates efficient operation within a manufacturing company.

 The latest versions of the MRP system software are very different from that of the point-solution approach wherein individual systems are launched with the goal of helping officers in higher management to control production steps separately from one another, as it was in the beginning.

 Finding the best MRP system for your business will depend on a number of factors.
 The main of which is the size and the scale of your business, and the future plans for growth.

-Big companies can allow themselves to spends hundreds thousands of dollars and from half a year to several years to fully integrate their operations into automated MRP system.
-They also have a dedicated staff of hundreds employees just supporting the work of the software.
+Big companies can allow themselves to spend hundreds of thousands of dollars and from half a year to several years to fully integrate their operations into an automated MRP system.
+They also have a dedicated staff of hundreds of employees just supporting the work of the software.
 Because of size and complexity of their operation, big companies usually opt for the most expensive option, which include much more modules, than a small company will ever need.
-Smaller companies are looking for a cheaper and easier solutions, which will be able to perform a more basic staff.
+Smaller companies are looking for cheaper and easier solutions.

 Cheap, traditional, non-computerized systems are unreliable as information typed in may not be regularly updated, thus leading to more errors in various aspects of manufacturing, sales, marketing, and customer service too.